TanukiPenny/VRCMods/MLConsoleViewer/README.md

 # MLConsoleViewer

-A standalone mod to launch external programs from inside VRChat with a click of a button!
+A standalone mod that adds a tab to your quick menu that has a simple copy of your console!

 A rewrote and maintained version of Benacle's original [MLConsoleViewer](https://github.com/benaclejames/MLConsoleViewer) Mod